-Life membership of the OA Club is calculated at 1% of the School Fees for boarders at the start of any year.
+Life membership of the OA Club is calculated at 1% of the Boarding and Tuition Fees at the start of any year.
 Unless other arrangements are made, all boys leaving College become Life Members of the OA Club and their Life Membership fee is automatically charged on their final account.

 The Life Membership fee for the Old Andrean Club is charged at 1% of the current annual school fee.
 This is a once-off payment to belong to the OA Club.